 Tourism in the UK is booming.
 Since the pound dropped in value after 2016’s Brexit vote, tourists are getting more value for money than ever.

 The UK’s top tourist market in 2017 was France, closely followed by the US and Germany.
-However, American tourists are the ones bringing in the big bucks and made up 15% of tourist spend last year at around £3.643m.
+However, American tourists are the ones bringing in the big bucks and made up 15% of tourist spend in 2017 at around £3.643m.
 This is a figure that’s expected to rise since Prince Harry and Meghan Markle’s royal wedding showcased the fairytale glamour of Windsor Castle to an international audience.

-While final numbers for 2018 have yet to be totalled, according to VisitBritain, the UK was set to expect a 4% increase in overseas tourists this year, with an estimated total spend of £26.9 billion, up by 7% on last year.
+While final numbers for 2018 have yet to be totalled, according to VisitBritain, the UK was set to expect a 4% increase in overseas tourists, with an estimated total spend of £26.9 billion, up by 7% on 2017.
 Though the royal wedding may have given our numbers a boost, more can and must be done to promote tourism throughout the UK.

 Most Visited Attractions in 2017: